AElfProject/aelf-docs/docs/quick-start/node-operators/run-a-testnet-node/index.md

 title: Run a Testnet Node
 description: How to join Testnet
 ---

+**Description**: Instructions for setting up and running an aelf testnet node using Docker or binaries, including database setup and configuration.

+**Purpose**: To provide detailed guidance on configuring, deploying, and maintaining an aelf testnet node, facilitating testing and development of decentralized applications.

 # How to Join the Testnet

 You can run an aelf node using Docker (recommended) or GitHub binaries.